-Violence Against Women Reauthorization Act
+Violence Against Women Reauthorization Act Purpose

-Purpose

 The Violence Against Women Reauthorization Act of 2013 (VAWA) (Pub.
 L. 113-4), which, among other provisions, amended section 485(f) of the HEA, otherwise known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
-The Cleary Act requires institutions of higher education to comply with certain campus safety and security-related requirements as a condition of their participation in Title IV HEA programs.
-Notably, VAWA amended the Clery Act to require institutions to compile statistics for incidents of dating violence, domestic violence, sexual assault, and stalking and to include certain policies, procedures, and programs pertaining to these incidents in their annual security reports.
+The Cleary Act requires higher education institutions to comply with specific campus safety and security-related requirements as a condition of their participation in Title IV HEA programs.
+Notably, VAWA amended the Clery Act to require institutions to compile statistics for incidents of dating violence, domestic violence, sexual assault, and stalking and to include specific policies, procedures, and programs about these incidents in their annual security reports.
 VAWA amends section 668.46 of title 34 of the Code of Federal Regulations (CFR) to implement these statutory changes.
 Additionally, this updated section incorporates provisions added to the Clery Act by the Higher Education Opportunity Act, enacted in 2008.